kg-construct/use-cases/ontopic-open-data-hub.md

 - Tools
     - [Ontop](http://ontop-vkg.org) for setting up the SPARQL endpoint
     - Ontop Protege plugin for developing ontology and mapping
-    - [Customized Script](https://github.com/noi-techpark/odh-vkg/blob/master/scripts/create_derived_tables_and_triggers_from_db.py) for sampling  thedata and create the "relational version" of the original data.
+    - [Customized Script](https://github.com/noi-techpark/odh-vkg/blob/master/scripts/create_derived_tables_and_triggers_from_db.py) for sampling the data and create the "relational version" of the original data.
 - Output
     - [SPARQL Endpoint](https://sparql.opendatahub.bz.it/)